thechamppc/A-Student-Enrollment-Form-Using-JsonPowerDB/README.md

 # Student-Enrollment-Form-Using-JsonPowerDB
 This is a micro project on integrating a simple web-form with JsonPowerDB.
-For the purpose of this project, I have created a simple &amp; interactive student enrollment form using HTML, CSS and Javascript.
+For the purpose of this project, I have created a simple &amp; interactive student enrollment form using Bootstrap, Javascript and Ajax.

 * JsonPowerDB is a Database Server with Developer friendly REST API services.
 It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.
 * JPDB supports and advocates for true serverless and pluggable API development.